Pupil Premium, Catch Up Premium, School-led Tutoring Grant and School Financial Benchmarking

 Yealand CE Primary School has been allocated: £810 school-led tutoring grant.

 School Financial Benchmarking

-Click on the link to view the school’s financial position and compare against other school’s of similar geographic, cultural and size.
+Click on to the link to view the school’s financial position and compare against other school’s of similar geographic, cultural and size.